 It’s a little tricky to find: Take Oceechobee Boulevard west to Royal Palm Beach Boulevard.
 Head north to Crestwood Boulevard, where you turn left and go to the entrance of the Saratoga Pines subdivision.
 There are signs (RPB Park) that lead you to it.

 Approximately 1.6 miles north of Okeechobee Road and 0.7 mile west of Royal Palm Beach Boulevard.
 From Royal Palm Beach Boulevard, take Crestwood Boulevard west and turn right onto Saratoga Boulevard; follow Saratoga Boulevard to Nature’s Way; turn left on Nature’s Way to reach the parking lot.
-There is a portable toilet at the site but no drinking water.
+There are no restrooms or drinking water.
 There is no admission fee.

 - Royal Palm Beach Pines Natural Area